How to Succeed in Online Learning

 Be patient.
 When asking a question, wait a reasonable time for a reply from your professor.
 You may need to continue working on an assignment until you hear back.
 In your email, always include the name and section (or meet time) of your course, and begin with the appropriate greeting — Dear Professor or Professor (last name) will work unless you've been specifically told they prefer less formality.

-Know the Code.
+Know the code.
 Student conduct expectations in the physical classroom extend to the digital classroom.
 This includes dressing appropriately, listening attentively, raising your hand to ask questions, and being respectful to your professors and classmates.
+Also, students should be aware of Artifical Intelligence (AI) usage at Wright State University and Wright State University’s AI policy.

 Ask for help when you need it.
 You're not alone.
 There are many people to help you.
 Some of the places you'll find them include: